Creating a successful survey

 - participants are made aware of the results and any corresponding actions that will follow.

 When collecting data, please ensure that you adhere to General Data Protection Regulation (GDPR).
-The University has a GDPR Compliance Statement and information on the rules surrounding GDPR.
+The University has information on the rules surrounding GDPR.

 Where applicable, please also ensure that you comply with the University's ethical principles for research.